August 12, 2021

 As a passionate engineering leader and champion of STEM education, Sheri Smithey (PhD AgE ’93) has earned Mizzou Engineering’s 2020 Missouri Honor Award for Distinguished Service in Engineering.

-The award honors alumni who have made significant contributions to engineering knowledge and/or to enhance the success of the College and its students.
+The award, which is part of Mizzou Engineering’s Hall of Fame, honors alumni who have made significant contributions to engineering knowledge and/or to enhance the success of the College and its students.
 It also recognizes efforts to foster professional development of young engineering graduates.